amir9ume/sentence_dedup/README.md

 If the application needs to process a large number of sentences in real-time, a GPU will provide faster encoding times.
 We can add a parameter for a small batch size, or a maximum wait time

+#Key Requirements
+1. The system must process an ordered stream of sentences.
+2. Implement a buffer to store previously seen sentences.
+The buffer size should be configurable as a parameter in your code.
+● The system must handle varying buffer sizes, ranging from tens to thousands of sentences.
+4. It should process new sentences quickly, maintaining low latency even as the buffer grows to its maximum size.
+5. The system should balance accuracy of semantic similarity detection with processing speed.

 # Assumptions